exelix11/SwitchThemeInjector/CustomLayouts.md

 5) Look for bad panes in the json and manually remove them, they have a weird name or no properties. (this bug should have been fixed but checking anyway doesn't hurt) Use a json checker to make sure you didn't make any mistakes like skipping commas
 6) Save and share your layout

+Note that if the output file is big (100-200kb) and it clearly contains more data than just the stuff you've edited you most likely used as original szs a file for a different firmware and the differ picked up the firmware differences, using that layout may fail or cause crashes, that's why it's important to use the original szs to dif

 ## Extracting the layout from an nxtheme
 If a theme uses a layout you like you can easily extract it with the injector:\
 1) Enable the advanced tools